-“We loved the details you picked up on– we got to see our wedding from a totally new perspective.
-You understood the relaxed vibe we wanted and were able to ‘go with the flow’.
+“We loved the details you picked up on.
+We got to see our wedding from a totally new perspective.
 It’s great to work with someone who clearly loves their job!”

 Chris proposed over Katie’s birthday lunch at the Sky Garden in London.
-They went straight to Hatton Garden, chose a ring, then stopped off ‘for a quick drink’ at their favourite local pub… where Katie found all of their friends – Chris had told them it was her surprise birthday party.
+They went straight to Hatton Garden, chose a ring, then stopped off ‘for a quick drink’ at their favourite local pub.
+Once inside Katie found all of their friends waiting!
+Chris had told them it was her surprise birthday party.
 Everyone was surprised it was for a different reason!
 Well played Chris, well played.

-They got married in August in London.
+They got married on a beautiful summer’s day in August.
 The ceremony was at Hackney Town Hall and the reception took place at Stour Space Art Gallery in Hackney Wick.
-Here’s the day in their own words..
+Here’s the day in their own words.

 What was your Stour Space wedding inspiration?